Gain Global Competence

 Confirmation and Mentor

 Once your application is signed and submitted to the Center for Global Engagement, you will receive a confirmation email and Intercultural Mentor to discuss your Thematic Concentration and complete your application.
-After your application is complete, the minor will be added.
+After your application is complete, the minor or certificate will be added.

 Required Coursework

-Intercultural Engagement Academic Coursework (15-16 credits Total)
+Intercultural Engagement Academic Coursework (16-18 credits)

 SOCI 101: Survey of Sociology